Woodville (Milledgeville, Georgia)

-Westover is a historic mansion on a Southern plantation in Milledgeville, Georgia, US.
+Westover is a historic mansion on a Southern plantation near Milledgeville, Georgia, United States.

 History

 The plantation was established in the late 1810s.
-The great house was built in 1819 for John Clark, who served as the governor of Georgia from 1819 - 1824.
+The great house was built in 1819 for John Clark, who served as the governor of Georgia from 1819 to 1824.
 It was later purchased by Congressman Seaton Grantland.
-It was inherited by his daughter, Mrs. DuBignon, in the 1860s.
+It was inherited by his daughter, Ann Grantland DuBignon, mother of Fleming Grantland DuBignon, in the 1860s.
+Fleming was born here in 1854.

-The plantation was acquired by Bim Richardson in the 1920s, who sold it to Carl Bentley in the 1940s.
+In the 1920s, the plantation was acquired by Bim Richardson, who sold it to Carl Bentley in the 1940s.

 Architectural significance

 The plantation house has been listed on the National Register of Historic Places since June 22, 1979.